sabi-31/My_Perfect_Arch-linux/README.md

 Key features:

-1. BTRFS filesystem for system snapshot capabilities.
+1. BTRFS + Snapper rollbacks.
 2. Fully encrypted Root partition.
 3. Unified Kernel Images.
-4. Secure Boot Support with self signed keys.
+4. Secure Boot.
-5. Fallback kernel and Windows booting with rEFInd.
+5. Dual Boot.
 6. Snapshot Booting with rEFInd btrfs.
-7. My own learnings and best practises for a stable system.
-8. Some ricing examples and dotfiles that I will keep updating.
+7. Hyprland + Apps.
+8. System Maintainence and Best Practises.
+9. Ricing and Dotfiles.

-This Guide assumes, your are on a UEFI system.
+This guide assumes that you are on a UEFI system.

 > A lot of the stuff I will talk about here, was hugely inspired by other people in the community and their work.